 Designers for portable game systems frequently making the mistake of using backgrounds to artificially raise the difficulty level.
 Shattered Memories uses the same trick, but the inclusion of a flashlight helps overcome this limitation.
 The PSP does have some brightness controls of its own.
 Despite the grainy quality, the graphics are definitely the best part of the game and earn 4 out of 5 stars.

-Silent Hill Shattered Memories Sound Quality
+Silent Hill Shattered Memories Sound Quality (2 out of 5)

 Silent Hill: Shattered Memories tries to use the sound to foster a sense of hopelessness and despair, but it does not succeed in this area.
 The background noises in Shattered Memories are irritating.
 The music is all right, but not particularly memorable.
 The sounds of static and occasional buzzing frequently obscure important voice overs in cut scenes.
 The sound caused the author to miss several important clues.